ikarus-project/ikarus/docs/website/01_framework/finiteElements.md

 The strain-displacement operators are obtained by evaluating the derivative of the strain measure with respect to the nodal degrees of freedom, which is then used to evaluate the stiffness matrix.
 For more details on derivatives w.r.t. coefficients, refer [here](localFunctions.md#derivatives-wrt-coefficients).
 Finally, the `calculateAt()` function evaluates the `linearStress` and `PK2Stress` (the second Piola-Kirchhoff stress tensor) as per the `ResultRequirementsType`.
-An implementation for a push forward operation to evaluate the `cauchyStress` is an open task.
+An implementation for a push forward operation to evaluate the `cauchyStress` is an open task, see [open tasks](03_contribution/openTask.md##Finite elements)

 ## Enhanced Assumed Strain Elements
 The Enhanced Assumed Strain (EAS) elements are a class of finite elements that helps to avoid the locking phenomenon.